How to Get the Most Service from Your Local Station

 Capitol Heights, Maryland 20743

 In addition to (or instead of) filing a complaint, you can file a petition to deny or an informal objection to an application that a station licensee has filed, such as a license renewal application.
 This procedure is discussed at pages 10-11 of this Manual.
-You may obtain further information on the petition to deny process on the Commission’s website, at Renewal Process Handout.
+You may obtain further information on the petition to deny process on the Commission’s website, at Public Participation in the License Renewal Process.
 You may also wish to consider reviewing our rules or contacting an attorney.
-You can find links to our rules at the the Code of Federal Regulations site.
+You can find links to our rules on the Commission website, at http://wireless.fcc.gov/index.htm?job=rules_and_regulations.
 As noted earlier, the rules governing broadcast stations are generally found in Part 73 of Title 47 of the Code of Federal Regulations.

 Broadcast Information Specialist